dehun/site/pages/articles/21_apr_2017-Distributed course. Implementing Raft as a student.md

 If client outside the Raft wants to modify some key/value pair it should push a new log entry to the Raft leader.
 Leader will then propagate this entry to the followers.
-Leader can answer client with success only when it has commited this log entry (replicated to majority).
+Leader can answer client with success only when it has committed this log entry (replicated to majority).
 So our set operation in this scenario is CP.

 Get request from client for some key/value pair can not be served by leader only if we want data to be the newest.